STEMarts Lab

 How It Works

-Space Messengers AI uses large format digital media projections and data visualizations to facilitate festivalgoers’ reflections on humanity’s place in the universe.
+Space Messengers A.I. uses large format digital media projections and data visualizations to facilitate festivalgoers’ reflections on humanity’s place in the universe.

-The installation merges responsive AI technology, science, art, and collective inquiry with two interactive stations:
+The installation merges responsive A.I. technology, science, art, and collective inquiry with two interactive stations:

 At the message submission station, participants are asked to think about a question, a brief insight, or a message they can leave behind for the young leaders of our future.
 Participants’ contributions form part of an evolving dataset that powers a growing global knowledge base.
-Their reflections are fed directly to the AI Messenger, powered by a science-informed and ethically guided Large Language Model (LLM), so they can see their queries appear in real time on the projection wall.
+Their reflections are fed directly to the A.I.
+Messenger, powered by a science-informed and ethically guided Large Language Model (LLM), so they can see their queries appear in real time on the projection wall.

 At the gesture-based silhouette station, visitors step in front of the projection wall where a sensing camera mirrors their movement in a glowing digital silhouette and allows them to interact with the ‘space messages’ by using their body gestures to zoom in and out, selecting text and video messages from the dataset.
 The experience transforms participant reflections into a poetic, expressive landscape of light and motion.

-The AI Messenger draws on the expertise of an interdisciplinary team to categorize, cluster, and reconfigure the information near instantly, revealing patterns in the data through a visual display inspired by the cosmic web—the vast structure that connects galaxies across the universe.
+The A.I.
+Messenger draws on the expertise of an interdisciplinary team to categorize, cluster, and reconfigure the information near instantly, revealing patterns in the data through a visual display inspired by the cosmic web—the vast structure that connects galaxies across the universe.
 Through this immersive and participatory experience, every festivalgoer becomes part of a living conversation—helping to shape how we imagine the universe and our role within it.

 The multisensory experience is further enriched by a responsive soundscape that blends space sounds from NASA, environmental recordings, voice samples, and synthesized audio.
 As participants move through the space, their gestures trigger ambient tones and layered voices creating a stimulating environment where sound, motion, and meaning converge.